maiktreya/systemfitECM/README.md

 ## PENDING TO IMPLEMENT

--> Check F Bound  test for ARDL(p=1,q=2) which is the only version already tested an implemented.
+-> Check F Bound  test for ARDL distinct of (p=1,q=2) case III which is the only version already tested an implemented.